Glossary of Different Types of Paper

 The craft was added to your Crafts.

 Are you new to paper crafting?
 You may be surprised to discover the enormous array of paper types out there.
-The Glossary of Different Types of Paper will help you decide which paper to use for any upcoming projects.
-Find out whether your project may require thin tissue paper or heavy paper board.
+The Glossary of Different Types of Paper will help you decide which kinds of paper to use for any upcoming projects.
+Find out whether your project may require thin tissue paper or heavy paperboard.

-The Glossary of Different Types of Paper (in alphabetical order):
+Overview of The Glossary of Different Types of Paper

 - Book: 25" x 38".
 Weights vary from 30 lb Bible stock (very thin and mostly used for Bibles specifically) to a maximum of around 115 lb.
-This classification is most common for posters, catalogues, booklets, and publication magazines.
+This classification is most common for posters, catalogs, booklets, and publication magazines.

-With this knowledge on hand, explore the different types of paper below, almost all of which fall into these four categories.
+With this knowledge on hand, explore the list of different types of paper below, almost all of which fall into these four categories.

 TIP!
 Click on any of the image links below to get to the project tutorial!

 Want a visual guide for all the different types of paper?
 Click here to download this PDF!

 This paper yields a neutral PH and is used for preservation.
 It is lignin- and sulfur-free.
 Paper that is not acid-free will yellow and deteriorate over time.
 This type of paper is used for scrapbooking for this reason.

 This is a particularly permanent and durable acid-free paper.
 It is meant for publications of significant value.